ZeusWPI/SCC/README.md

 ### Usefull commands

-- `make migrate`: Run database migrations to update your database schema.
+- `make migrate`: Run database migrations to update your database schema (watch out, migrations might result in minor data loss).
 - `make create-migration`: Create a new migration in the [db/migrations](./db/migrations/) directory.
 - `make sqlc`: Generate statically typed queries based on the .sql files in the [db/queries](./db/queries/) directory.
 Add new queries to this directory as needed.